Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 The websocket protocol offers two-way communication with a remote host.
 As such WebSockets provide an enormous reduction in unnecessary network traffic and latency compared to the unscalable polling and long-polling solutions used to simulate a full-duplex connection by maintaining two connections.

-This application will use WebSockets to transfer update data.
+This application will use WebSockets to transfer update data which doesn't have to be cached.
 More on this can be found in chapters [3.2 Websockets](#32-websockets) and [4.1 Websocket communication](#41-websocket-communication).

 ## 2.2 Containerized software